Film run-time: 6 minutes | Starring Becky Shrimpton, Caitlin Macintosh, Tanya Casole-Gouveia

 Directed by Kazik Radwanski, Produced by Daniel Montgomery, Cinematography by Nikolay Michaylov

-“Cutaway“, a 2014 short film by Kazik Radwanski, is an experiment in close-ups; told exclusively with the hands of an unnamed protagonist, the film toys with the cinematic language of the cutaway, in instilling sole significance to its typically secondary function, and conveying the universality and ubiquity of hands, and their essential usage in all facets of the human experience.
+“Cutaway“, a 2014 short film by Kazik Radwanski, is an experiment in close-ups; told exclusively with the hands of an unnamed protagonist, the film toys with the cinematic language of the cutaway, in instilling sole significance to its typically secondary function.
+By conveying the universality and ubiquity of hands, the film comments on their essential usage in all facets of the human experience.

-A labourer by trade, the unnamed protagonist is seen managing both his work and home life with his calloused appendages; he shops for his soon-to-be-born daughter, cuts piping for a work project, texts his wife about her ultrasound appointment, and lifts his shot glass at the bar.
-There is a fascinating contrast of tenderness and toughness on exhibit: as though commenting on the projection and categorization that human beings tend to apply to others, Radwanski observes the sheer practicality and multi-function of hands.
-A synecdoche of the universality of experience and the likeness of all, the film positions hands as the truth of our likeness, the undersung pillars of civilization.
+A labourer by trade, the protagonist is seen managing both his work and home life with his calloused appendages; he shops for his soon-to-be-born daughter, cuts piping for a work project, texts his wife about her ultrasound appointment, and lifts his shot glass at the bar.
+There is a fascinating contrast of tenderness and toughness on exhibit, as Radwanski observes the sheer practicality and multi-function of hands: as a synecdoche of the universality of experience and the similitude of all, the film positions hands as the truth of our likeness, the undersung pillars of civilization.